aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 - Websocket processing and transcribing Fargate task – On the [ECS Clusters console](https://us-east-1.console.aws.amazon.com/ecs/v2/clusters), open the `LMA-WEBSOCKETSTACK-xxxx-TranscribingCluster` function.
 Choose the **Tasks** tab and open the task page.
 Choose **Logs** and **View in CloudWatch** to inspect the websocket transcriber task logs.
 - Call Event Processor Lambda function – On the Lambda console, open the `LCA-AISTACK-CallEventProcessor` function.
 Choose the Monitor tab to see function metrics.
 Choose View logs in CloudWatch to inspect function logs.
 - AWS AppSync API – On the AWS AppSync console, open the `CallAnalytics-LCA` API.
 Choose Monitoring in the navigation pane to see API metrics.
 Choose View logs in CloudWatch to inspect AppSyncAPI logs.
-- For QnABot on AWS with Amazon Q for Meeting Assist, refer to the [Meeting Assist README](./lma-meetingassist-setup-stack/README.md), the [QnABot solution implementation guide](https://docs.aws.amazon.com/solutions/latest/qnabot-on-aws/welcome.html) and the [QnaBot Amazon Q Business Expert Plugin README](https://github.com/aws-samples/qnabot-on-aws-plugin-samples/blob/develop/lambdas/qna_bot_qbusiness_lambdahook/README.md) for additional information.
+- For QnABot on AWS with Amazon Q for Meeting Assist, refer to the [Meeting Assist README](./lma-meetingassist-setup-stack/README.md), the [QnABot solution implementation guide](https://docs.aws.amazon.com/solutions/latest/qnabot-on-aws/welcome.html) and the [QnaBot Amazon Q Business Plugin README](https://github.com/aws-samples/qnabot-on-aws-plugin-samples/blob/develop/lambdas/qna_bot_qbusiness_lambdahook/README.md) for additional information.

 ## Cost assessment